kopja3/portfolio/README.md

 Welcome to my portfolio!
-I am Jarmo Koponen, and I am currently working as a doctoral reseacher at University of Eastern Finland.
-I am proud to share with you a few of my most significant achievements related to the topic of my dissertation and machine vision methods.
+I am a doctoral researcher at the University of Eastern Finland, here showcasing my most significant achievements in machine vision methods and the topic of my dissertation.

-I take pride in being the lead author of three peer-reviewed publications (PhDPublications.md) centered around the subject of my dissertation[Click here to view the subject of my dissertation](assets/dissertation2.jpg)  In these publications, I introduced a novel method to address previously unsolved problems, resulting in significant advancements in the field.
-These accomplishments are the outcomes of extensive and dedicated work, duly recognized by the research community.
+Written three high-quality publications,serving as the lead author for each (PhDPublications.md) centered around the subject of my dissertation.[Click here to view the subject of my dissertation](assets/dissertation2.jpg) In publications, I presented novel methods I developed to solve a previously unsolved problem, leading to significant advances in the field.
+These methods are the result of extensive and dedicated work and have been duly recognized by the research community.

-Furthermore, through my involvement in the ERDF-supported Regional Council of Pohjois-Savo DigiCenterNS project, I developed an innovative machine vision method [Click here to view the method in action](assets/BoreHoleDetection2021KoponenJarmo2021.jpg) for accurately identifying the sizes and positions of holes drilled in rock walls.
-This groundbreaking approach has enhanced efficiency and precision in the field of rock engineering, showcasing my capacity to apply my machine vision expertise to practical challenges.
+Through my involvement in the ERDF-supported Regional Council of Pohjois-Savo DigiCenterNS project,I developed a groundbreaking machine vision method [Click here to view the method in action](assets/BoreHoleDetection2021KoponenJarmo2021.jpg) to accurately identify the size and location of holes drilled in rock walls.
+This powerful and precise approach,developed specifically for this application,demonstrates my ability to apply machine vision expertise to practical challenges.

-In terms of education, I have completed a master's degree in software engineering, specializing in machine vision, deep learning, and pattern recognition.
-I received a diploma with commendable grades.
-Additionally, I have earned a Bachelor of Science degree in software engineering with a minor in electrical and automation engineering.
-My background as an automation engineer and electrician has provided me with a solid technical foundation that I have been able to apply in my research.
+Education: Master of Science in Software Engineering, with a specialization in Machine Vision, Deep Learning, and Pattern Recognition.
+I graduated with a diploma, achieving commendable grades.
+I also hold a Bachelor of Science degree in Software Engineering, complemented by a minor in Electrical and Automation Engineering.
+My experience as an automation engineer and electrician has endowed me with a robust technical foundation, which has been instrumental in advancing my research.

-I am passionate about my research work and motivated to continue solving new challenges in machine vision, pattern recognition, and deep learning.
-I am open to connections and opportunities that can further enhance my skills and contribute value to the field's development.
+Research Interests: Deeply passionate about research in machine vision, pattern recognition, and deep learning, driven to tackle new challenges in these areas.
+I welcome connections and opportunities that can not only augment my skill set but also contribute significantly to the advancement of the field.

-Thank you for reviewing my portfolio, and I look forward to future opportunities and collaborations!

-My Research Skills: Combining Scholarly Insight with Industrial Machine Vision Expertise

-My research expertise is a fusion of the ability to effectively review literature related to my field, coupled with the application of the latest methods.
-This is complemented by my extensive hands-on experience with industrial machine vision systems.
-This unique combination enables me to integrate state-of-the-art machine vision techniques with a profound understanding of the critical properties of the objects under observation, which is essential in addressing complex research problems.
+Research Expertise: Merging Theory and Practice in Machine Vision.
+My proficiency lies in effectively interpreting academic literature and applying the latest computer vision techniques in practical scenarios.
+With extensive experience in industrial machine vision systems and a profound understanding of the key characteristics of the study objects, I am well-equipped to address and solve complex research challenges in this field.

 [PhD publications]
 Peer-Reviewed Publications Written During My Doctoral Research